|

 Eowyn, had cheered him.

-Valar that he will recover, Haldir," she whispered.
+to the Valar that he will recover, Haldir," she whispered.

 "Of course he will recover, my lady.
-He is a fighterAnd
+He is a fighterand

-door followed by a tall, dark man Eowyn recognised as one of Faramirs
+by a tall, dark man Eowyn recognised as one of Faramirs

 soldiers.

-"The apothecary has been spotted, we believe"
+"The apothecary has been spotted, we believe," said

-said Aragorn, "Tell them, Brenal."
+Aragorn.
+"Tell them, Brenal."

 Brenal described what he had seenthe clouding of his vision